 Overview

-The Chargeback API is a communication channel between the platform and merchants that have disputes assigned to them. lets merchants:
+The Chargeback API is a communication channel between the platform and merchants with assigned disputes.
+It allows merchants to:

-The API is designed for secure, auditable exchanges and supports pagination, filtering, role-based access.
+The API is designed for secure, auditable exchanges and supports pagination, filtering, and role-based access.

 Actors & Permissions

-• Merchant - can access disputes that are assigned to their merchant account.
-Can contest, accept, upload documents
+- Merchant - Can access disputes assigned to their merchant account; can contest, accept, and upload documents.

-• Platform - internal use: assign disputes, change statuses, resolve disputes
+- Platform - For internal use: assign disputes, change statuses, and resolve disputes.

 Common concepts & enums